LWilsonDev/florida-site/README.md

 _Gatsby JS_

-- I think next time round I will not start with a template starter - it was sometimes difficult to know how to override certain things.
-For example there is still some 'mystery css' coming from somewhere that is making me resort to using !important at times to override it, which is not ideal at all.
-Next time round I will set up my own SCSS
 - Typescript: Gatsby comes with TS support out of the box, which is nice, although I think next time I will make more of an effort to enforce it.
 I would definitely like to Type-safe my graphQL queries for example
 - The image handling is excellent - but was not seamless to get up and running, as there are some quirks about how things need to be configured which wasn't clear in the docs

-_TODO_

-- Accessibility: I need to add meaningful alt text for images - especially ones added via the CMS.